ministryofjustice/laa-crime-equinity-historical-data-frontend/README.md

 # LAA crime Equinity historical data frontend

-This is the frontend displaying the the data from laa-crime-equinity-historical-data backend.
+This is the frontend displaying the data from laa-crime-equinity-historical-data backend.

 ## Setup